 Key Facts About Chester Travels

+Chester’s suitcases are all made in a minimalistic and simple vibe.
+The design is classic and minimal, they don’t come with too many unneeded features, and their policies are simple and understandable.
 They’ve said that their main goal is to make simple and durable suitcases, which aren’t priced too high.
-In fact, they estimate that the average person usually pays 30% more for similar suitcases of comparable quality.
-(Hint – they’re probably talking about Away suitcases, which are fairly similar, but priced slightly higher.)
+In fact, they estimate that the average person usually pays 30% more for similar suitcases of comparable quality (Hint – they’re probably talking about Away suitcases, which are pretty similar but priced slightly higher).

 Out of all the reviews that we researched, here are the main issues that people were concerned with: